perl11/cperl/STATUS.md

   works for the compiler, but does not do COW yet, i.e. slower for uncompiled perls, faster for compiled.
+  The upstream COW implementation is still a complete mess.

 * [feature/CM-367-cperl-warnings-xs-carp](http://github.com/perl11/cperl/commits/feature/CM-367-cperl-warnings-xs-carp)
 * [feature/CM-367-cperl-carp-builtin](http://github.com/perl11/cperl/commits/feature/CM-367-cperl-carp-builtin)